 St. John the Baptist Catholic Church is a formerly Anglican, now happily Catholic parish in the Personal Ordinariate of the Chair of Saint Peter.
 The Ordinariate is the North American

 diocese created by Benedict XVI for formerly Anglican parishes like ours.
-We are obedient to the Vicar of Christ, Pope Francis, and to the Magisterium of the Catholic Church in all things.
+We are obedient to the Magisterium of the Catholic Church in all things.
 Our beautiful and traditional liturgy, which seeks to preserve elements of Anglicanism within the Catholic Church, is approved by the Vatican for use in the Ordinariate.
 We are located in Bridgeport, PA and serve the Philadelphia area.

 Above all, we seek to worship and serve God by practicing the catholic and apostolic faith.
 Our hope is to be a haven of orthodoxy where Episcopalians, Anglicans, other Protestants, and all who seek God may encounter Jesus Christ and enter into the life of His mystical body, the Catholic Church.
 Roman Catholics and all those in full communion with the Catholic Church are welcome to receive Communion with us.